• Home

 What is a good score on a 5-point scale?

-A good score on a 5-point Likert scale typically falls between 4 (Agree) and 5 (Strongly Agree).
+A good score on a 5-point scale typically falls between 4 (Agree) and 5 (Strongly Agree).
 This range indicates positive sentiment, satisfaction, or approval.

 Scores above 4 are generally considered strong and favorable.